fuweiyu/Film-Cataloging-System-DBS-/README.md

 ```
 Note: The csv files must be in the specified path for mySQL to be able to load it

-Create and grant privileges to the database connection:
+Create and grant privileges to the user whose credentials are used for the database connection:
 ```
 CREATE USER 'collaborator'@'localhost' IDENTIFIED BY 'dbs2024';
 GRANT ALL PRIVILEGES ON FilmCatalog.* TO 'collaborator'@'localhost';